saadusufzai/MERN-Stack-Exercise-Tracker-App/README.md

   This will enable static routing feature in your App

-### LASTLY after we deploy our front-end React code we must ensure any requests we're sending from the client-side is changed to use our Heroku URL now instead of localhost.
+### LASTLY after we deploy our front-end React code we must ensure any requests we're sending from the client-side is changed to use our Heroku URL now instead of localhost

 - at any place I used the route localhost:5000,  replaced it with the heroku url